mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 there are remote smartropes available.

-Smartrope can be commanded to wriggle forward but it moves extremely slowly (about one metre every minute) and tends to get tangled up (roll 8+ on 2d6 every minute to avoid this).
+Smartrope can be commanded to wriggle forward but it moves extremely slowly (about one meter every minute) and tends to get tangled up (roll 8+ on 2d6 every minute to avoid this).
 It has an effective Strength of 8 (+1).
-A 50–metre length of smartrope costs Cr.2,000.
+A 50–meter length of smartrope costs Cr.2,000.

-Wrecker Bar (TL5+): The iconic tool of the scavenger, a wrecker bar is a 1.5 metre–long bar of metal with a hooked head at one end, used for tearing objects or vehicles apart.
+Wrecker Bar (TL5+): The iconic tool of the scavenger, a wrecker bar is a 1.5 meter–long bar of metal with a hooked head at one end, used for tearing objects or vehicles apart.
 The other end can be fi tted with a number of attachments.